 Many of the skilled trades in Ontario have a final certification examination that you must pass to become certified in your trade.
-Passing the examination gives you the right to hold yourself out as a Journeyperson and receive a Certificate of Qualification in your trade.
+Passing the examination gives you the right to join the Journeypersons class of members at the Ontario College of Trades and receive a Certificate of Qualification in your trade.